juanovt10/tracktales-blog/README.md

 The database schema is composed by four models: user profile, post, comment and contact information.

-The user profile is automatically filled with the user's name when a new user signs up for the website; that is why the username is a One-to-One Field.
-Due to the feature that redirects users to the "create profile" page, they will finish filling out the user profile model.
+When a new user signs up on the website, a user profile instance is automatically generated, utilizing a One-to-One Field with the username.
+Subsequently, the user is seamlessly redirected to the 'create profile' form to finalize the profile details.
+Upon completion, the 'complete profile' boolean is set to true, triggering a redirection to the user's completed profile.

 The Post model contains the author as a foreign key, representing the username of the user who created the posts, followed by other Character and Text fields.
 On the other hand, the likes field is a Many-to-Many Field, reflecting the fact that many users can like a single post.

 The comment model also includes the author as a foreign key, along with the remaining Text and Character fields.
 Finally, the contact info model serves as a basic information repository where the app collects names, email addresses, phone numbers, and message information.
 This model is designed for users to communicate with the administrators of the page; therefore, it does not have any relationships with the other models.